pr1kol2005/algorithms-3rd-term/README.md

-## Гринько Кирилл Б05-332

-### Homework completed during the 3rd semester of algorithms and data structures course.
+## Homework for algorithms and data structures course completed in the 3rd semester.